jasonbrown-alis/build/docs/guides/getting-started/introduction.md

 ## Want to see more?

 **Consume digital services**<br>
 We aim to ensure that how software across **alis.exchange** operates, communicates and integrates is simple and consistent.
-[Find out more and experience it yourself](../consume/quick-start.md).
+[Find out more and experience it yourself](consumer-experience.md).

 **Build digital services**<br>
 **alis.exchange** gives you and your organisation software development superpowers.
-[Experience what we make possible](../build/overview.md).
+[Experience what we make possible](developer-flow.md).

 **Configure your device**<br>
 Already joined **alis.exchange**?
-Follow the guides to setup your local environment, starting off with our [command line interface](../configuration/command-line-interface.md).
+Follow the guides to set up your local environment, starting off with our [command line interface](command-line-interface.md).

 #### Get in touch
 Have any further questions?
 Or want to schedule a demo? <a href="https://alis.exchange/signup" target="_blank">Get in touch</a>.